-Instead of making it harder for the customer to search you up, your website and social media links are right there and they can learn more about your business instantly.
-You get traffic to your website, and the potential clients get to learn more about your business.
-They think you’re professional since you have such a cool email signature 😉
+Instead of making it harder for the customer to search for you, your website and social media links are right there and they can learn more about your business instantly.
+You get traffic to your website, and potential clients get to learn more about your business.
+They also think you’re professional & reliable since you have such an email signature.

-I suggest keeping it a maximum of four lines, including an image of yourself and important links you’d like your client to browse through.
+I suggest keeping it a maximum of four lines, including a logo or image of yourself and important links you’d like your client to browse through.
 The tutorial below is for Google Docs & Gmail.
-I’m not sure if this will work the same on Outlook or another email provider.
-With Google Docs, you can create it yourself with these 5 easy steps.

 I’ve seen people design their email signature completely through Canva or Photoshop, but you can get reported as spam.
 There needs to be great text & image ratio in your email.
 They factor this in for spam because they know spammers rely heavily on images.